compatibl/confirms/README.md

 confirmations, model source code, and model documentation for the purposes of model governance.

-It supports the following use cases:
+The objective is to support the following use cases:

 - Validation of trade capture using LLM comprehension of trade confirmations
 - Validation of model documentation using LLM comprehension of source code